- Maya Belgica

 were ages 11 to 13.
 Still remember?

 It might’ve been slam books, ripped jeans,

-scrunchies, or “not like other girls”.
+scrunchies, or doing that one thing that made you “not like other girls”.
 Whatever it was for you, I’m pretty sure we can all come to admit that trends ruined our life at some point.

 I remember those days more vividly than I want to; long hair, short socks, curled lashes, reading “mature” books.
-Heck, I wasn’t even fond of books at the time!!
-Yet, I splurged at least a couple of thousands on them.
+Heck, I wasn’t even fond of books at the time!
+Yet, I splurged way too much money on them for someone that didn't like to read.
 And, for the record, some of them are still up on my shelf rotting away.